-OCN 310 Global Environmental Change (3) Global environmental change problems such as carbon dioxide and the greenhouse effect, acid rain, chlorofluorocarbons and the ozone layer, global deforestation and the effect on climate, etc. Pre: 201, MET/ATMO 200, GG 101, GG 103, or GG 170; or consent.
-(Cross-listed as MET/ATMO 310) DP
+OCN 310 Global Environmental Change (3) Global environmental change problems such as carbon dioxide and the greenhouse effect, acid rain, chlorofluorocarbons and the ozone layer, global deforestation and the effect on climate, etc. Pre: 201, ATMO 200, GG 101, GG 103, or GG 170; or consent.
+(Cross-listed as ATMO 310) DP

 OCN 310L Global Environmental Change Laboratory (2) (2-hr Lab) Laboratory to supplement OCN 310.
 Quantitative aspects of global environmental change will be addressed through problem-solving and computer modeling.
 A-F only.
 Pre: MATH 242, PHYS 170/170L, CHEM 161/161L, and OCN 310; or consent.
 (Fall only) DY

-OCN 312 Geomathematics (3) Mathematical methods of geologic and geophysical science.
-Emphasis on application to earth-science problems using linear algebra, vector calculus, ordinary differential equations, and numerical solutions.
+OCN 312 Advanced Mathematics for Scientists and Engineers I (3) Advanced mathematical methods with emphasis on application to the earth and ocean sciences and engineering.
+Topics include linear algebra, vector calculus, ordinary differential equations, and numerical methods.
 Pre: MATH 242 or consent.
 (Cross-listed as GG 312)

 OCN 315 The Role of Models in Global Environmental Science (3) Introduction to philosophy of science for those with some background in the natural sciences.
 Special emphasis on issues arising from the construction and use of models.
 Pre: any course 200 or above in PHIL or any course 200 or above with either DB or DP designation, or consent.
 (Alt. years: spring) (Cross-listed as PHIL 315)

 OCN 320 Aquatic Pollution (3) Pollution of freshwater and marine systems by human activities.
 Causes, consequences, and correctives.
-Pre: 201 or consent.
+Pre: 201, CHEM 161, BIOL 171.
 DP